dacap/sendfiles/README.md

 ## Key

-`receivefiles` and `sendfiles` can receive a key parameter (`-k string`) to match computers with the same key.
+`sendfiles` can receive a key parameter (`-k string`) to match computers with the same key.
 The key is not used to encrypt data.

 ## Plain data/key